AndrewLH03/MECH103/MECH105_Algorithms/LU_Factorization/README.md

 - P = Permutation matrix

 ## Example:
-Only a coefficient matrix needs to be passed where it will use gauss elimination to create the upper and lower matrices as well as keep track of permutations where '[A] [P] = [L] [U]'.
+Only a coefficient matrix needs to be passed where it will use gauss elimination to create the upper and lower matrices as well as keep track of permutations where [A] [P] = [L] [U].

 If the A matrix is:

 |   | A |   |